justwant2code/bedrock-agents-streamlit-1/README.md

 ## Prerequisites
 - An active AWS Account.
 - Familiarity with AWS services like Amazon Bedrock, S3, Lambda, and Cloud9.
+- Verified Amazon SES Email:
+  One of the features we are going to use in this workshop is sending emails through the Amazon Simple Email Service (SES).
+To do this, we have to configure an email as a verified sender in the service.

+Start by navigating to the AWS console and searching **SES** in the search bar.
+Click **Amazon Simple Email Service**

 ## Diagram